-There is 1 water treatment plants in the catchment and it has been designated as 'not at risk' of impacting its surrounding water environment.
-Therefore, it is unlikely to be affecting shellfish water quality in this shellfish area.
+There are 4 water treatment plants in the catchment and 2 of them have been designated as 'at risk' of impacting their surrounding water environment.
+Monitoring does not indicate any water quality issues which are likely to have arisen from these plants and therefore it is unlikely that they are affecting shellfish water quality in this shellfish area.